 E Health News

-The Silver Economy Awards is an initiative to award the most innovative digital solutions improving the lives of seniors.
-In the upcoming webinar SEED consortium members will explain the aim of the Award Scheme and where and how to apply for its first edition.
+In this webinar SEED consortium members will explain the aim of the Award Scheme and where and how to apply for the Silver Economy Awards.

 The ABBI project has developed a new set of devices to rehabilitate spatial cognition, mobility and social interaction of children and adults with visual deficits.

 The Digital Single Market (DSM) Cloud Stakeholder meeting will bring together cloud experts and professionals.
 They will kick-off the work on a self-regulatory code of conduct for data porting and switching cloud providers and on a cloud security certification scheme.

 Why is the EU-funded inDemand model on eHealth co-creation great news for healthcare professionals and organisations?
 Two doctors, Carlos Arenas, specialised in Public Health and Preventive Medicine, and Encarna Guillén, pediatrician and clinical geneticist, discuss this matter.